 Risk mitigation is to be set for vulnerabilities/assets that aren’t as severe as they appear to be.

-This section is to be used by security users to view and manage approved risk Mitigations.
+This section is used to view and manage approved Risk Mitigations as well as Risk Acceptance.
 There is an option to filter the exceptions by application/environment on the top left-hand side of the page, which caters to faster searching for exceptions.
-This app/env filter can be used as a filter to find exceptions you or your team is responsible for by searching for an application/environment assigned to your team.
+This app/env filter can be used to find exceptions you or your team are responsible for by searching for your assigned application/environment.
 The exceptions are ordered by risk level, with the highest at the top.
+Hovering over the arrow icon in the top right corner of the risk, will reveal the original risk level to review the effect of each risk mitigation.

 False Positive